yooper/your-rapport/README.md

 username, or phrase.

 📗 Quick Scan
-Will show how many of your keywords in and selectors are contained on the web page within the Extension Pin.
+Shows how many of your keyword selectors are contained on the web page within the Extension Pin.
 Making it easy to determine if the current page has any pertinent information

 📚 Discovery Plugins